-Listen to this business podcast as projekt202 VP of Customer Experience Jeremy Johnson and featured experts discuss the competitive benefits of designing game-changing UX.
+Listen in as featured experts discuss the benefits of game-changing UX.

 An entire industry has grown up around agile methods for software development, but isn't there something better, something beyond agile?

 In this podcast with projekt202's Chief Technology Officer, Rob Pierry discusses key aspects that make cross-functional teams effective and how moving beyond agile can have a profound impact on a company's success.

 In the world of UX design, what are three key areas primed for real change?

 In this podcast with projekt202′s Vice President of User Experience, Mike Blakesley looks at the present and future states of the industry, and discusses significant UX opportunities to leverage in the remainder of the year and into the next.

 "It's going to tie directly back to what we're designing, building, taking into market and driving revenue streams with."

 How are companies missing out if they fail to employ user-experience (UX) strategies and what impact does this approach have on their bottom lines?

 In this conversation with projekt202's Chairman and CEO, David Lancashire shares the real-world ROI of user experience, his advice to skeptics about embracing UX, and his predictions on the resources that companies will invest in and adopt in coming years.